wuqui/methling231/logseq/version-files/base/pages/12 - Writing.md

 					- This section should provide a summary of your research, the main findings, and the implications of these findings.
 It should also restate the relevance of your research and provide a final thought or reflection on the study.
 	- style and readability
 	  collapsed:: true
+		- be concrete and explain
-		- Be concrete!
-Explain!
-Do not presuppose too much knowledge on the part of your reader.
-You are the expert.
+		- do not presuppose too much prior knowledge on the part of your reader
-		- Aim for a neutral – scientific – academic style
+		- aim for a neutral – scientific – academic style
-		- Aim for understandable – precise – clear formulations
+		- aim for understandable – precise – clear formulations
 		- *I* vs *one* vs *we* vs *the author*
-		- Delete superfluous information – include necessary information
+		- delete superfluous information – include necessary information
-		- Avoid long and complicated sentences
+		- avoid long and complicated sentences
+		- use topic sentences
+		- use examples
-		- Put the main thing in the main clause
+		- put the main thing in the main clause
-		- Use full stops
+		- use full stops
 		- Avoid fillers
-		- Use active instead of passive
+		- use active instead of passive
-		- Use verbs instead of nouns
+		- use verbs instead of nouns
 	- avoiding writer's block
 	  collapsed:: true
 		- Start writing as early as possible